yongyizang/GSound-SIR/README.md

 ## Limitations and Future Work
 - **Stationary Sources**: Currently optimized for stationary sources.
 Moving source support is on our roadmap.
-- **No GPU Acceleration**: CPU-bound but multi-threaded; GPU acceleration is a future enhancement.
 - **Ambisonic Auralization**: Extensible to other rendering methods (e.g., binaural/HRTF-based) with custom Python scripts.
 - **Potential for Deep Learning**: The concentrated nature of ray energy suggests that neural upsampling or ML-based reflection modeling is a promising direction.